Xila-Project/Old_documentation/source/Software reference/Modules/Pin.md

 ## 👓 Overview

-This module allows to easily use I/O pins and communication peripherals.
+`Pin` allows to easily use I/O pins and communication peripherals.

 ### Types